HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ### Settings `store_volatile` and `store_sqlite_volatile`

-Volatile data like leases and the mapping between Link Local Addresses and MAC addresses can be stored in MySQL, PostgreSQL or SQLite database, so the possible values for **store_volatile** are “mysql”, “postgresql” and “sqlite”.
+Volatile data like leases and the mapping between Link Local Addresses and MAC addresses can be stored in a MySQL, PostgreSQL or SQLite database, so the possible values for **store_volatile** are “mysql”, “postgresql” and “sqlite”.
 If set to “sqlite” a SQLite database file must be given.

 #### Example: